Jameboyyy/Prayerwall/README.md

-# PrayerWall
+# Simply Amen

 ## Introduction
-Welcome to PrayerWall, the Christian social media app designed for prayer and spiritual growth.
-PrayerWall connects believers worldwide, offering a space to share prayers, find comfort, and inspire each other.
+Welcome to Simply Amen, the Christian social media app designed for prayer and spiritual growth. ` connects believers worldwide, offering a space to share prayers, find comfort, and inspire each other.
 Our mission is clear: to provide a dedicated platform for prayer, fostering a community of support and faith.
 Join us to deepen your spiritual journey in a community that cares.

-At PrayerWall, we believe in the power of prayer and the strength of community.
+At Simply Amen, we believe in the power of prayer and the strength of community.
 Whether you're seeking guidance, healing, or a moment of tranquility, our platform is designed to be your companion on your spiritual journey.
 From submitting prayer requests to participating in live prayer sessions, PrayerWall is a place where your voice is heard and your spirit is uplifted.

 Join us in creating a compassionate and supportive space, where every prayer is valued and every individual is respected.
 Together, let's build a community that transcends boundaries and nurtures the soul.